grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 ### attributes block

-Allows configuring how some attributes for metrics and traces are decorate.
+Allows configuring how some attributes for metrics and traces are decorated.

 Contains the following blocks:
 [kubernetes]: #kubernetes-block